What could be cuter than a roly-poly, striped tiger cub? TWO roly-poly, striped tiger cubs, of course!

 Up and growing

 As the cubs grew larger, they needed more room to exercise and explore.
-The keepers fixed up a large room, adding boxes to hide in, things to climb, stuffed toys to tackle, and pillows and blankets to slide and plop on.
+The keepers fixed up a large room, adding boxes to hide in, things to climb, plush toys to tackle, and pillows and blankets to slide and plop on.
 There’s a lot to do when you’re a growing tiger cub!
+And now the cubs are living in their own habitat at the Safari Park's Tiger Trail.